At some point, your male betta fish will build a bubble nest.

 Once a male betta creates a bubble nest, a female betta may be introduced to his tank.

-Once together, the male and female betta will perform a mating ritual, in which the male wraps himself around the female betta in an embrace.
-The female betta will then release eggs.
+The male betta wraps himself around the female betta in an embrace.
+The female betta will then float motionless on her side for a time and release eggs.

 Bubble Nest: An Egg Incubator